 - Add the dry ingredients and continue to beat until the batter is smooth and glossy

 - Pour the batter into the prepared baking tin, spread to the edges and smooth the top evenly.

-- Bake for 20 to 30 minutes until the top is crisp and the centre just ‘gives’ if gently pressed.
+- Bake for about 30 to 40 minutes until the top is shiny and lightly puffed and the centre just ‘gives’ if gently pressed.
 A skewer inserted into the centre will come out with very moist crumbs attached.

-- Remove from the oven and leave in the tin to cool for about 15 minutes before turning out and cutting into squares.
+- Remove from the oven and leave to cool completely in the tin.

 - Once cold, chill in the fridge for a while to firm, before cutting into squares.

 - Store at room temperature in an airtight container.

 © 2019-2022 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist